logicalclocks/machine-learning-api/docs/index.md

 HSML is the library to interact with the Hopsworks Model Registry and Model Serving.
 The library makes it easy to export, manage and deploy models.

+The library automatically configures itself based on the environment in which it runs.
 However, to connect from an external Python environment additional connection information, such as the Hopsworks hostname (or IP address) and port (if it is not port 443), is required.
 For more information about the setup from external environments, see the setup section.

 ## Getting Started On Hopsworks